On the existence of strong proof complexity generators: The gadget generator

 The next statement shows that non-uniformity is irrelevant in the presence of strong fdp.
 It is proved analogously as Theorem \ref{1.7.22a} by taking for gadgets circuits needed to compute the generator.

-\begin{lemma} Assume a pps $P$ satisfis the hypotheses of Theorem \ref{1.7.22a} and that it admits a $\bigvee$-hard proof complexity generator computed in non-uniform p-time (i.e. by p-size circuits).
+\begin{lemma} Assume a pps $P$ satisfies the hypotheses of Theorem \ref{1.7.22a} and that it admits a $\bigvee$-hard proof complexity generator computed in non-uniform p-time (i.e. by p-size circuits).
 Then $\gad$ is $\bigvee$-hard for $P$. \end{lemma}

-It is known that gadget generators (and $\gad$ in particular) are hard for many proof systems for which we know any super-polynomial lower bound, cf.\cite{prf}.
+It is known that gadget generators (and $\gad$ in particular) are hard for many proof systems for which we know any super-polynomial lower bound, cf. \cite{prf}.
 Our {\bf working hypothesis} is that the generator $\gad$ satisfies Conjecture \ref{conj}.
 But when working with the generator we encounter the same difficulty as in the case of the truth-table generator $\tru_{s,k}$: we know nothing non-trivial about circuits of sub-quadratic size.
 Furthermore, the experience with lengths-of-proofs lower bounds we have so far suggests that it is instrumental to have hard examples with some clear combinatorial structure.
 Hence to study the hardness of $\gad$ it may be advantageous to consider gadgets (i.e. sub-quadratic circuits) of a special form (technically that would be a substitution instance of $\gad$).

 One such specific generator was defined in \cite[pp.431-2]{prf} and denoted $\mbox{nw}_{k,c}$ there; its gadget is essentially a slightly over-determined system of sparse equations for a generic function $h$.
 Namely the gadget consists of: